|►||About Our Work|

-Last summer (2011) CHID and LACS sponsored a summer program to Peru, see photos below:
+In summer 2011 CHID and LACS sponsored a summer program to Peru, see photos below:

 These programs offer UW students the opportunity to study at colleges and universities throughout the world that have partnered with the University of Washington.
 Students arrange their own travels, housing, and coursework in their chosen location.
 Click here for more information.
 Currently, UW has agreements with two Latin American Universities: Catholic University of Argentina in Buenos Aires, Argentina and the University of Guadalajara in Guadalajara, Mexico.